 Interested in having a conversation about selling your home or buying.
 We would be happy to sit down with you and have a chat.
 Just send us a message below, and we'll be in contact.

-By signing the "standard" sales agency agreement you guarantee that your chosen real estate agent carries no responsibility whatsoever in circumstances where you fail to sell at all or when a less than satisfactory selling price is proposed (even when the real estate agent you chose won your business by quoting you a higher selling price that would be achieved with no problems at all.
+By signing the "standard" sales agency agreement you permit your chosen real estate agent to carry no responsibility whatsoever in circumstances where you fail to sell or when a less than satisfactory selling price is proposed (even when the real estate agent quoted you the selling price to win your business).

 Over the years we have heard from many unhappy home owners about

 their past bad experiences with real estate agents.
 Nearly every one of them signed their chosen real estate agents documentation without giving a second thought to reading it or seeking a second opinion before signing it, because they "trusted the agent".